Kerry says doubling U.S. non-lethal aid to Syrian opposition

 Kerry urged other foreign backers to make similar pledges of assistance with the goal of reaching $1 billion in total international support.

-A U.S. official said on Friday that new non-lethal U.S. aid could include for the first time battlefield support equipment such as body armour and night-vision goggles.
-U.S. officials have said in the past that the equipment could include armoured vehicles and advanced communications equipment, but Kerry gave no specifics.
+A U.S. official said on Friday that new non-lethal U.S. aid could include for the first time battlefield support equipment such as body armor and night-vision goggles.
+U.S. officials have said in the past that the equipment could include armored vehicles and advanced communications equipment, but Kerry gave no specifics.

 He said the United States would work with the Syrian opposition to determine how the money would be spent and added that Washington would also provide nearly $25 million in additional food aid.